nalmadi/EMIP-Toolkit/README.md

 # Corrected Dataset:
 The directory “Corrected EMIP Dataset” includes our second contribution of a filtered, corrected, and processed version of the EMIP dataset.

-# Please Cite:
-Naser Al Madi, Drew T. Guarnera, Bonita Sharif, and Jonathan I. Maletic.2021.
-EMIP Toolkit: A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset.
-In ETRA ’21: 2021 Symposium on Eye Tracking Research and Applications (ETRA ’21 Short Papers), May25–27, 2021, Virtual Event, Germany.
-ACM, New York, NY, USA, 6 pages. https://doi.org/10.1145/3448018.3457425

 # Requirements: